-1.1 This report seeks the approval of the Executive Board to submit the Halton Core Strategy, May 2011 (Appendix A) to the Secretary of State for Communities and Local Government to commence the formal examination of the document.
+This report seeks the approval of the Executive Board to submit the Halton Core Strategy, May 2011 - (Appendix A located at http://councillors.halton.gov.uk/ieListDocuments.aspx?Cld=316&Mld=3704&V er=4) to the Secretary of State for Communities and Local Government to commence the formal examination of the document.

-2.0 RECOMMENDATION: That Council be recommended
+2.0 RECOMMENDATION: That Council be recommended to approve

-- (1) approve the Halton Core Strategy Revised Proposed Submission Document (May 2011) for Submission to the Secretary of State under Regulation 30 of the Town and Country Planning (Local Development) (England) Regulations 2008; - (2) agree that any minor editorial amendments required to improve the legibility of the Halton Core Strategy be agreed with the Inspector by the Operational Director for Policy, Planning and Transportation in consultation with the Executive Board Member for Physical Environment: - (3) delegate authority to the Strategic Director, Policy and Resources, to enter into discussions with parties and to suggest wording changes, as are deemed necessary by the Inspector to reach agreement on matters discussed at the examination into the soundness of the Core Strategy; and - (4) material weight to give to the Halton Core Strategy Revised Proposed Submission Document (May 2011) as a material consideration in Council Development Control policy decisions.
+- (1) The Halton Core Strategy Revised Proposed Submission Document (May 2011) for Submission to the Secretary of State under Regulation 30 of the Town and Country Planning (Local Development) (England) Regulations 2008; - (2) Minor editorial amendments may be required to improve the legibility of the Halton Core Strategy be made to the Inspector by the Operational Director for Policy, Planning and Transportation in consultation with the Executive Board Member for Physical Environment; - (3) Delegated authority for those officers representing the Council in its capacity as Local Planning Authority to enter into discussions with parties and to suggest wording changes (in consultation with the appointed Inspector), as are deemed necessary by the Inspector to reach agreement on matters discussed at the examination into the soundness of the Core Strategy; and - (4) Material weight to be given to the Halton Core Strategy Revised Proposed Submission Document (May 2011) as a material consideration in Council Development Control policy decisions.